 I have my bachelor’s in history; I started in the community college system and finished at my local public university.
-And then two year later have been back off and on in the community college system.
-I’m currently in the CIT program.
-As to jobs and career . . . well, better not to broach that.
+And then two years went back to the community college and have been in classes off an on since then (and in and out of multiple programs).
+I’m currently in the accounting program and work as an accounting clerk (my first grown-up job!).

 My main hobbies are knitting and reading and researching; I’ve tried many crafts (my sewing stash is still huge despite many purgings and I’m still clinging to my much smaller embroidery collection as well) . . . and I still want to try many more.
 Basically, I’m a Jane of All Trades, and mistress of maybe um, one?
 I think I can claim that for knitting.